Interviewing for a remote job? Use these tips and tricks to make sure you're prepared.

 4. Consider your clothes

 When doing a video interview, you'll want to dress just as you would for an in-person interview.
-However, you'll also want to consider what color you wear.
+However, you'll also want to consider what color you wear during your interview.
 Darker colors typically work best, whereas bright, bold colors or patterns tend to not translate as well through the computer.

 5. Practice, practice, practice